-Family history materials relating the Codman, Derby, Greene, Pickman, Rogers, Willard, Robison, and Cartwright families include newspaper clippings, family trees, obituaries, and miscellaneous and undated material.
+Family history materials relating to the Codman, Derby, Greene, Pickman, Rogers, Willard, Robison, and Cartwright families include newspaper clippings, family trees, obituaries, and miscellaneous and undated material.
 Much of the material was gathered by Martha Pickman Rogers Codman and her daughter Martha Catherine Codman Karolik.

 Codman family ancestral tablet

 VII.
 Historical material, 1761-1848

 William Fisher letterbook and account book, 1761-1770